 If you’re interested in crime museums, there are many police museums, prison, jails and other museums which may also appeal.
 Check out some ideas below.

 Bodmin Jail was built in 1779.
-The history of the prison is gruesome, overseeing over 55 public hangings, 8 of them women for crimes which included murder, rape and stealing.
+The history of the prison is gruesome, overseeing over 55 public hangings, 8 of whom were women hanged for crimes which including murder, rape and stealing.

 It was the first prison to hold prisoners in individual cells.
 The last male prisoner left the prison in 1916 and it was officially closed in 1927.

-A visit to the attraction incorporates the ‘Dark Walk’ experience with theatrical effects that allow visitors to immerse themselves in the life & death within the prison walls.
-It’s tours are only suitable for kids aged 8 and above due to the grim stories and surprising loud noises.
+A visit to the attraction incorporates the ‘Dark Walk’ experience with theatrical effects that immerse visitors in the criminal history of 18th century Cornwall.
+The tours are only suitable for kids aged 8 and above due to the grim stories and surprising loud noises.

-Discover more the best prisons to visit in the UK.
+Discover more of the best prisons to visit in the UK.

 Richard Parker was the last person to be executed on the front steps.
 His crime was murdering his parents after a drunken row.